 The modern Carmarthen Bridge opened in 1937.
 Pont King Morgan footbridge opened in 2006.

 Today Carmarthen is a thriving town.
 St Catherine’s Walk Shopping Centre opened in 2010.
-Today the population of Carmarthen is 14,000.
+In 2022 the population of Carmarthen was 14,000.